Choosing a Diaper System

 Choosing a diaper system that is best suited for you can be subjective as much as it is objective.
 If you were to ask five different people which one you should choose you are likely get five different answers.
 No one can tell you what's best for you because it solely depends on you and your baby's needs and/or preferences.
 We feel that a balanced approach utilizing a little bit of all that is available will give you a good sense of what works best for you.
 From there, you will likely be more resolute and decisive when it comes to what you want.

 1) How many diapers will I need to get started?

 There is no definitive answer to this question because it can depend on several factors; however, we feel like the breakdown provided below will work for most, especially if you plan to wash every other day.
-Of course if you wash daily you can get by with less but in our opinion it's not very practical.
-Don't forget that you start out with a smaller quantity at first to gauge what works best for you and your child and then scale up as needed.
+Of course if you wash daily you can get by with less but in our opinion it's not very practical and the wear and tear will reduce the life expectancy of your cloth diapers.
+Start out with a smaller quantity at first to gauge what works best for you and your child and then scale up as needed.